EFavDB/efavdb.github.io-src/content/articles/world-wandering-dudes/introduction-to-world-wandering-dudes.md

 In this post, I want to briefly introduce a new side project for the blog with applications to understanding population dynamics, natural selection, game theory, and probably more.

 [World Wandering Dudes](https://github.com/dustinmcintosh/world_wandering_dudes) is a simulation framework in which you initiate a “world” which consists of a “field” and a set of “creatures” (dudes).
 The field has food on it.
-Each day, the creatures run around gathering the food which they need to eat, survive, and reproduce.
+Each day, the creatures run around gathering the food which they need to survive and reproduce.

 ###Example

-Here’s an example of a few days passing in a world in which food randomly sprouts each day and never spoils, initiated with a single creature (particular note: after day 1 passes and there are two creatures, one of them doesn't store enough food to reproduce at the end of the day):
+Here’s an example of a few days passing in a world where food randomly sprouts each day, never spoiling, initiated with a single creature (particular note: after day 1 passes and there are two creatures, one of them doesn't store enough food to reproduce at the end of the day):
 ![]({static}/images/the_first_days.gif)

-Taking a snapshot of the world at the end of each day for the first 20 or so days you can see as the creatures take over the full field before coming to some equilibrium state.
+Taking a snapshot of the world at the end of each day for the first 20 or so days you can see the creatures take over the full field before coming to some general equilibrium state.
 ![]({static}/images/each_day.gif)

 ###How the world works